Care and maintenance

 • Depending on the incidence of light and use, you should regularly turn the carpet on its own axis so that any marks are more regular.

 • Stains should be removed immediately.
-The best way to remove dry stains is to scrape the stain away from the outside inwards and then vacuum clean.
+Dry stains are best removed by scraping away the stain from the outside inwards and then vacuuming.

 • We recommend regular professional cleaning using a so-called extraction method.